certified translator

 Becoming a professional translator is not as simple as completing an online certification exam.

-You will have to have language skills and experience in the field.
+You will need language skills and experience in the field.
 If you’re new, start with some translation practice or internships.

-Once you’re ready, obtain English proficiency and take your certification exam, which will certify your skill set for your desired language.
+Once ready, you should obtain English proficiency and take your certification exam to demonstrate your skill set in your desired language.

-And once you’ve attained them all (you may only need one), make sure that they are renewed before their expiration date passes!
+And once you’ve attained them all (you may only need one), ensure they are renewed before their expiration date passes!

 Create your resume